Minnesota Twins minor league players: Jake Rucker

 Jacob Andrew Rucker (born September 14, 1999) is an American professional baseball third baseman in the Minnesota Twins organization.

 Rucker played in the 2012 Little League World Series.
 Rucker attended Pope John Paul II High School.
 Rucker played college baseball at Tennessee from 2019 to 2021.

 Rucker was drafted in the 7th round of the 2021 draft by the Minnesota Twins.

-José Salas

-José Antonio Salas (born April 15, 2003) is an American professional baseball infielder in the Minnesota Twins organization.

-Salas signed with the Miami Marlins as an international free agent in July 2019.

-Salas made his professional debut in 2021 with the Florida Complex League Marlins, before being promoted to the Jupiter Hammerheads after 28 games.
-He started 2022 with Jupiter, before his promotion to the Beloit Sky Carp.

-Several of Salas's relatives have also played Minor League Baseball.

-On January 20, 2023, Salas, Pablo López, and Byron Chourio were traded to the Minnesota Twins for Luis Arráez.

 Tanner Schobel

 Tanner George Schobel (born June 4, 2001) is an American baseball shortstop who plays in the Minnesota Twins organization.

 Schobel grew up in Williamsburg, Virginia, and attended Walsingham Academy.
 He began playing for the school's varsity baseball team in the eighth grade.
 Schobel played summer collegiate baseball after graduating high school for the Peninsula Pilots of the Coastal Plain League.

 Schobel started all 52 of Virginia Tech's games during his freshman season and batted .279 with seven home runs, ten doubles, 33 RBIs, and 36 runs scored.
 After the 2021 season he played for the Bourne Braves of the Cape Cod Baseball League.
 As a sophomore, Schobel hit .362 with 19 home runs and 74 RBIs.

 Schobel was selected in the Competitive Balance section of the second round of the 2022 Major League Baseball draft.
 He signed with the Twins for a bonus just over $1 million on July 26, 2022.